dmuller104/sbom-documents/sbomtool-example-dotnet.md

 run the sbom-tool:

 `sbom-tool Generate -b Ryujinx -bc Ryujinx -m . -pn pn1.1 -ps psSupplier -pv pv1.1 -nsb https://fakeexample.com`

+When the sbom-tool runs you will see a table.
+This is the component-detection tool being run from the sbom-tool.
+104 components were found with 40 explicitly referenced, all of which are from the NuGetProjectCentric detector.

 ---